 The School of Earth and Space Exploration requires a final presentation of the applied project before students in the MNS can graduate.
-The student will present the results to the applied project advisor and his/her research group.
+The student will present the results to the applied project supervisory committee.
 Students must be active and enrolled in at least one credit during the semester of the presentation and the semester of graduation if they are not the same.
 This includes the summer.

-Scheduling the presentation consists of: 1) coordinating the presentation date and time with the applied project advisor and (2) booking a room through the SESE staff.
+Scheduling the presentation consists of: 1) coordinating the presentation date and time with the applied project supervisory committee and (2) booking a room through the SESE staff.
 Students should apply for graduation via MyASU and verify that all information on their iPOS is accurate prior to scheduling their final presentation.